postmanlabs/labs-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Trim a string

-Removes excess leading and trailing spaces, converts newline, carriage return, line feeds, and tabs into a single space character, and reduces consecutive spaces into a single space character
+Removes excess leading and trailing spaces, converts newline, carriage return, line feeds, and tabs into a single space character, and reduces consecutive spaces into a single space character.

 ### FQL